mainmatter/mainmatter.com/blog/_posts/2013-08-08-better-authentication-in-emberjs.md

 The basic approach is still the same as in our initial implementation - we have a **`/session` route in our Rails app that the client `POST`s its credentials to and if those are valid gets back an authentication token** together with an id that identifies the user’s account on the server side.

-This data is stored in a _“session”_ object on the client side (while technically there is no session in this stateless authentication mechanism, I still call it session in absence of an idea for a better name).
+This data is stored in a _"session"_ object on the client side (while technically there is no session in this stateless authentication mechanism, I still call it session in absence of an idea for a better name).
 The **authentication token is then sent in a header** with every request the client makes.

-#### The client _“session”_
+#### The client _"session"_

-The _“session”_ object on the client side is a **plain `Ember.Object` that simply keeps the data that is received from the server** on session creation.
+The _"session"_ object on the client side is a **plain `Ember.Object` that simply keeps the data that is received from the server** on session creation.
 It also stores the authentication token and the user’s account ID in cookies so the user doesn’t have to login again after a page reload (As [Ed points out in a comment on the old post](http://log.simplabs.com/post/53016599611/authentication-in-ember-js#comment-958979257 "Ed's comment on the old post") it’s a security issue to store the authentication token in a cookie without the user’s permission - I think using a session cookie like I do should be ok as it’s deleted when the browser window is closed.
 Of course you could also use sth. like localStorage like [Marc points out below](http://log.simplabs.com/post/57702291669/better-authentication-in-ember-js#comment-997461654)).
 I’m creating this object in an initializer so I can be sure it exists (of course it might be empty) when the application starts.

 ```js
 Ember.Application.initializer({